cesarvargas1990/sls_reportaws_dynamodb/README.md

 - Generate PDF Report
 ## Run integration test
-Press right click on the collection in postman, in the menu that is displayed select run collection
+Press right click on the collection in postman, in the menu that is displayed select run collection then click on the button run report, this will launch the execution of the integration tests